What is a Ground Source Heat Pump System?

 At this stage, the heated water is passed around the home to radiators or underfloor heating.
 If the system is being used to generate hot water then the water is sent to the cylinders used for water storage.

-All of these parts work together to create a highly efficient heating system, find out all of the pros, cons and costs of ground source heat pumps with our guide.
+All of these parts work together to create a highly efficient heating system.

 The underground pipes can be fitted horizontally or vertically, this will be different depending on the space available around your home.
 Vertical boreholes go straight down into the ground and could be as deep as 15 – 100 metres.
 Horizontal systems, on the other hand, are much shallower but cover more area.
 A vertical system is likely to cost more to install but be more efficient in the long run.